Monadical-SAS/reflector/README.md

 **FILE UTIL MDOULE:**

 A file_util module has been created to upload/download files with AWS S3 bucket pre-configured using config.ini.
-If you need to upload / download file, separately on your own, apart from the pipeline workflow in the script, you can do so by :
+Though not needed for the workflow, if you need to upload / download file, separately on your own, apart from the pipeline workflow in the script, you can do so by :

 Upload: